i4seeu/building_agenticai_systems/README.md

 - `eval/` — evaluation harnesses, metrics, and scenario definitions
 - `notebooks/` — interactive explorations and visualizations
 - `scripts/` — small helper scripts (data preparation, runners)

-Each folder should include a short README explaining the goal of the example and a minimal run command.

 ## Getting started (quick)